WORK ON MILLIONS OF POUNDS WORTH OF PROJECTS DRIVES GROWTH FOR NORTH EAST ARCHITECTS AND DESIGNERS - North East Connected

 Commercial success is also boosting workforce numbers with the recent hire of two new architects and further recruitment across both studios in the coming months.

-Director Craig Kipling (above) said Studio Anyo is going for growth on the back of continued demand for services, underpinned by a track record of resolving challenging architectural and commercial design issues and investment in experienced and skilled people.
+Director Craig Kipling said Studio Anyo is going for growth on the backof continued demand for services, underpinned by a track record of resolving challenging architectural and commercial design issues and investment in experienced and skilled people.

 He said: “We are now busier than ever since the merger of two studios and we’re involved in developing new projects right across the country and launching new services and products, which is all very encouraging.